 Previously, the best known average-case lower bound was $\Omega(n^{1/2})$~\cite{FastPPR}, assuming $\delta = 1/n$.
 In contrast, under the same setting, our new tight lower bound is $\Omega(m^{1/2})$, representing a quadratic improvement for dense graphs where $m = \Theta(n^2)$.

-On the technical side, the earlier $\Omega(n^{1/2})$ lower bound from~\cite{FastPPR} was derived by reducing the single-pair problem to an expansion testing problem~\cite{GoldreichR02}, which left a significant gap to the upper bound.
+On the technical side, recall that the earlier $\Omega(n^{1/2})$ lower bound from~\cite{FastPPR} was derived by reducing the single-pair problem to the expansion testing problem on constant-degree graphs~\cite{GoldreichR02}, which left a gap in the degree dependence compared to the upper bound.
 In contrast, all of our tight lower bounds are based on direct constructions of concrete instance families for which no faster algorithm can exist.
 Given the importance of the problems considered, it is surprising that many of these polynomial gaps can be closed using such simple, direct constructions.

 \begin{result}[Informal] In the adjacency-list model with $\Jump$ and either $\InOrd$ or $\Adj$, but not both, the expected computational complexity averaged over all nodes s and $t$, of estimating $\pi(s,t)$, is $\Omega(\min\{m, (d/\delta)^{1/2}, 1/\delta\})$, where $d=m/n$ is the average degree of the graph. \end{result}